vidarr/ringbuffer/readme.md

 That's all that is to facilitating a Ringbuffer as a cache.

-### Writing easy code: Nested Ifs
+### Writing simple code: Nested Ifs

 Notice the particular control flow in these functions, particularly in `data_buffer_get`:

 In my opinion, it does not pay off to nest ever deeper levels of `if`.
+In fact, I suggest to test one condition after the other, without nesting.

+This simplifies understanding the code, since you can turn your code into a rather simple list, where you ensure one condition, one after the other, building slowly towards your final goal.

+Have a look at the `data_buffer_get()` function:

+1. It tries to pop a data buffer from the cache if there is a cache.
+2. If we do not have a data buffer yet, it tries to allocate a new one - no matter if the popping failed or for whatever reason there is not data buffer yet.
+3. Now we know that we have a data buffer, but we still do not know its state - does it have some `data` allocated already?
+Is the `data` array large enough?
+4. Again, treat one problem after the other: If the data array is too small, free it and set `data` to 0
+5. If `data` is 0, allocate it with a sufficient size.
+Again, it does not matter whether it is 0 because we allocated the data buffer` freshly or because we freed it due to its insufficient size.
+6. Now we know that no matter how we came here, we got a data buffer, it is properly initialized and has sufficent capacity.

-In fact, I suggest to test one condition after the other, without nesting, and avoid else branches by just short-cutting behind the sequence of ifs by using a goto.
+Also, avoid else branches by just short-cutting behind the sequence of ifs by using a goto.

 Gotos are considered harmful, and I consider this true as well - if used by